Man Mountain Marko: Fictional character biography

-During the Devil's Reign storyline, Man Mountain Marko appears as an inmate of the Myrmidon.
+During the "Devil's Reign" storyline, Man Mountain Marko appears as an inmate of the Myrmidon.
 Moon Knight is informed by 8-Ball that Man Mountain Marko is the "king of the cage".
 Moon Knight had to fight his way to earn the fight against Man Mountain Marko.
 When Man-Mountain Marko asks if Moon Knight is ready to die, Moon Knight stated that Raoul Bushman did that first.
 Man Mountain Marko gives Moon Knight a hard time as Moon Knight recalls his Mr. Knight alias meeting Man Mountain Marko's ex-wife Judith Cort and how their daughter has started taking after her father powers and all.
 After that flashback while not wanting Man Mountain Marko to go after his daughter, Moon Knight beats Man Mountain Marko into surrender as he advises him not to go after his ex-wife or his daughter if he gets out as he won't see them again.
 Moon Knight proceeds to induce blindness on Man Mountain Marko as the Thunderbolts agents come in.

 Powers and abilities

-Man Mountain Marko has been shown to have superhuman strength, stamina and sturdiness roughly comparable to, if not slightly exceeding, those of Spider-Man.
+Man Mountain Marko has been shown to have superhuman strength, stamina, and sturdiness roughly comparable to, if not slightly exceeding, those of Spider-Man.
 It has been said that this is a result of steroids and genetic manipulation.

 He received a power upgrade from Tyler Stone after getting a vicious beating from Spider-Man 2099.
 Though Spider-Man had previously broken many of Marko's bones, afterward Spider-Man was unable to do any damage to Marko.

 Relatives

-During the Fear Itself storyline, it is revealed that Man Mountain Marko had a cousin named Man Mountain Mario who was an inmate at the Raft.
+During the "Fear Itself" storyline, it is revealed that Man Mountain Marko had a cousin named Man Mountain Mario who was an inmate at the Raft.
 After the destruction of the Raft prison by Juggernaut, Man Mountain Mario helps defend Crossbones from thugs.
 While the two of them were trying to escape, Mario told Crossbones about his grandma, who helps criminals leave the border.
 Crossbones manages to escape from the Raft and returns the favor for Mario helping him by killing Mario to help with his escape.

 Other versions

-Marvel MAX

-A Mick "Mountain" Marko appears in Cage MAX as a thug Tombstone hires to assault Luke Cage.
-After recovering from the attack, Cage pummels Mick and chains him to a street corner where he is shot to death by one of Tombstone's rivals.